Explore the core practices, 7 principles, and historical legacy of Spiritualism.

 Channeling, where individuals act as conduits for messages from spirits or higher beings, has become a cornerstone of modern spiritualism.

-Spiritualism has transcended its Western origins, finding unique expressions and widespread acceptance across the globe.
+Spiritualism has transcended its Western origins, finding unique expressions and widespread acceptance worldwide.

 Spiritism in Brazil